genellann/Signals/README.md

     signals.sendSignal("key", target);

 ### Getting it into your game
-Must have phaser.
-Compatible with these versions:
+Must have Phaser in your game.
+The Signals library is compatible with these Phaser versions:

+To see examples of how to set up your game with Signals, please see the unit test projects under [test](/test).

     index.html
     <script type="text/javascript" src="lib/phaser.min.js"></script>